-- (f) public display of the original, or a copy of the work: - (g) public performance of the work, including cable program services; - (h) broadcasts of the work, including cable television service broadcasts; - (i) communication to the public of the work.
+- (g) public display of the original or a copy of the work; - (h) public performance of the work; - (i) broadcasting of the work; - (j) communication to the public of the work.

-(2) The right of rental under paragraph (1)(e), does not apply to rental of computer programs, where the program itself is not the essential object of the rental.
+(2) The rights of rental and lending under paragraph (e) of subsection (1) do not apply to rental or lending of computer programs where the program itself is not the essential object of the rental or lending.